fabian-vis/matching-app/README.md

 # Matching-app
+Hello, my name is Fabian Vis and i am a Communication and Multimedia student at the Hogeschool van Amsterdam.
-this project is matching app for gamers to get matched with other gamers that match their preferences.
+The purpose of this app is to help gamers find people to game with that match their preferences.
+They are also able to add interesting people to a list to get a better overview.

+Check out the app i created: https://matching-feature.herokuapp.com/

 # What do you need?